Departments of Uruguay: Establishment of departments

 The General Assembly has the powers to create new departments, requiring a supermajority vote of two thirds in both chambers, as provided by the Constitution in article 85.
 The General Assembly can also define their borders, requiring the same majority.

 Politics and governance

 The basic statutory framework of departments is defined by Section XVI of the Constitution.
 Each department has executive and legislative branches, in the form of the Intendant and the Departmental Board respectively.
 The Municipal Organic Law No. 9515 regulates more specific details of these rules.
+The office of Intendant was created in 1908.

 Finances

 The sources of financial resources of the departmental governments are detailed in article 297 of the Constitution, being the departmental taxes, national taxes whose administration is granted to departments, earnings from services or incomes, money obtained from sanctions, donations, inheritances and bequests received and accepted, and their own part of the national budget that they were granted by budget laws.